About this website “EN PLADS”

 This website is a space to express myself.
 I named this site “en plads” from Danish word which means “a place” and “a space”.
 Denmark is my favourite country.
 I like coffee, music, art, drawing and travel.
 I love travel abroad and to meet many different people.
 But why Denmark is the best for me?
 The reason is explained in the following part.

 Born and raised in Tokyo.
-A Japanese who has loved Denmark for over 20 years.
+A Japanese who has been loving Denmark for over 20 years.

 In 1998, I visited Denmark for the first time when I was 14 years old as a member of an international exchange program.
 It was my first trip abroad and I fell in love with Denmark at first sight.
 Everything was so impressive.
 The buildings, designs, foods, school environment, the atmosphere around Danish people etc. The relationships between students and teachers were casual and friendly.
 Danish language sounded lovely and I liked to see they talked and laughed each other, it just made me smile.
 My staying at that time was only about one week.
 I met really kind and friendly people with big smiles and experienced many new things which was totally different from Japanese culture.
 I thought that I would love to go back to Denmark one day again in the future, soon after I came back home.